supercollider-2025/supercollider-2025.github.io/content/bios.md

 ## Matt Wellins

 I am broadly occupied with the way objects resist control, the snafus of live performance, and how difficult it is to do very simple things.
 Insomuch as any of this can be heard, I generally work with analog circuitry, field recording, notated music and computer programming.
 I have released music on What the…?
 Records and presented work at Anthology Film Archives (with Sarah Halpern) and the Experimental Media and Performing Arts Center in Troy, NY.

+## Henry Windish

+Henry Windish is a first-year Music Technology Master's student at Georgia Tech.
+Previously he studied electrical engineering at Washington University in St. Louis.
+His research explores the intersection of spatial audio, tangible user interfaces, augmented reality, and analog synthesis, aiming to create innovative and immersive sonic experiences.
+By bridging the physical and digital realms, he develops new ways to interact with sound.

 ## Derek Worthington